metin/ProAngularJS-Repo/README.md

 048-custom-directives-params: Illustrates how to pass additional parameters to the directive to control additional aspects, such as breaking the data dependency.

 049-custom-directives-eval: Illustrates how to evaluate parameter values as expressions so that filters can be used in our directive.

+050-handling-data-changes: Demonstrates how to create a watcher function to update the directive contents when the data in the scope changes.